-The "Entire" button sets the full available range.
-The "Optimal" button limits the range to 6 GHz.
-Selection of the partial range helps to speed up the detection process.
+The "Entire" button sets the full range.
+The "Optimal" button sets the partial range 100 kHz - 6000 MHz for the 100/12 version of the Delta X. Selection of the partial range helps to speed up the detection process by scanning the most probable bugging frequencies below 6000 MHz.